Southall rail crash: Aftermath

 Among survivors in the two most severely stricken coaches in front of the buffet car were Richard George, then managing director of GWT, who played a valuable role in establishing calm, and four injured members of staff in the buffet car, who quickly organised help for passengers.

-After the completion of the inquiry, power car 43173 was scrapped at a remote site, MoD Shoeburyness.
-As of 2021, power car 43163, which sustained minor damage in the accident, is in service with Abellio ScotRail, having been transferred to the fleet in 2018 among other HSTs.
+After the completion of the inquiry, power car 43173, which had sustained heavy damage in the collision, was scrapped at a remote site, MoD Shoeburyness.
+In 2021, power car 43163, which sustained minor damage in the accident, was in service with Abellio ScotRail, having been transferred to the fleet in 2018 among other HSTs.

 In 2003, a memorial plaque was unveiled at 51.5055°N 0.3782°W.